Who We Are

 The role of the Australian Children's Laureate is to promote the transformational power of reading, creativity and story in the lives of young Australians.

-The Laureate also acts as a national and international ambassador for Australian children’s literature, speaking on behalf of all creators and the entire industry.
+The Laureate also acts as a national and international ambassador for Australian children’s literature, championing important issues affecting the entire industry, including educators, librarians, booksellers and publishers.

 Our previous Laureates are: